comunica/Article-SSWS2020-AMF/content/problem-statement.md

     **Can query execution time be lowered by combining triple pattern AMFs client-side on larger Basic Graph Patterns (BGPs)?**
     <br />
-    Earlier work focused on using AMF metadata from triple pattern queries to test the membership of fully materialized triples, while there is potential for exploiting this for other types of patterns in the query as well.
+    Earlier work focused on using AMF metadata from triple pattern queries to test the membership of materialized triples, while there is potential for exploiting this for other types of patterns in the query as well.
     For instance, combining multiple AMFs at BGP-level by applying AMFs on triple patterns with shared variables.